Financing, Down Payment, and General Types of Home Loans

 - Provide income – When you fill out the application provide accurate information on your income, detailing all sources.
 The lenders are looking for “pre-tax” figures.
 If you are paid overtime you will list that amount separately from your “regular” pay.
 Usually, to be counted, overtime must have been earned for at least the 2 years prior.

 - Supply all documentation needed – Documentation is KING: Lenders will want you to provide different documentation.
 Expect to provide your last 2 years of w2s, 2 months worth of pay stubs, 3-months worth of bank records, copies of SSI awards letters or pensions, and a copy of the deed or land lease.
 Additionally, the bank may ask you to provide other documents as well.
 While this may seem burdensome… it is an essential part of buying a home.

-- Shop lenders – Credit scores are usually one affected once if you make multiple applications within a 30 day period.
+- Shop lenders – Credit scores are usually the ones affected once you make multiple applications within a 30 day period.
 I usually suggest that you approach at least 2 different lenders so you can get a comparison of offers.
-Things to consider when you review your lender response are term on the loan, interest rate, and fees.
+Things to consider when you review your lender response are terms on the home loan, interest rate, and fees.
 Sometimes it makes more sense to look at loan offers with lower loan fees even if the rate is higher.